-629 migrants on humanitarian ship caught in Mediterranean limbo
+629 migrants stranded as Italy's populists refuse to let ship dock

-(CNN)A ship carrying more than 600 rescued migrants is stranded in the Mediterranean Sea between Malta and Italy after both countries declined to take its human cargo.
+(CNN)A ship carrying more than 600 rescued migrants, including 123 unaccompanied minors and seven pregnant women, is stranded in the Mediterranean Sea after Italy's new populist government refused permission for it to dock.

+Matteo Salvini, the interior minister and leader of the anti-immigration League party, declared Sunday on Facebook that Italy was saying "no" to human trafficking.

 The ship, Aquarius, is operated by Doctors Without Borders (MSF) and the SOS Mediterranee organizations.